piotrmaslanka/satella/README.md

 **satella 1.0 remains in maintenance mode**

-_satella.posix_ in unavailable on non-POSIX systems.
+_satella.posix_ in unavailable on non-POSIX systems, but the rest should work OK.

 Satella is a Python library for writing server applications, especially those dealing with mundane but useful things.